siongui/userpages/content/articles/2015/02/19/go-parse-xml-example-2%en.rst

 ################################

 :date: 2015-02-19 06:08
+:modified: 2015-02-21 01:23
 :tags: Go, Golang, XML, html
 :category: Go
-:summary: How to read XML/HTML files in Go programming language (for newbie).
+:summary: How to read XML/HTML files in Go programming language (for newbie)
+          - Read element attribute.

 following previous post [1]_, we add the attribute ``class="myClass"`` to the